 Faculty who receive funding will agree to:

-1. Participate in individual coaching and/or small group planning sessions with CTL in summer and/or fall 2024 to be scheduled around participant availability.
+Participate in small group planning sessions with CTL in summer and/or fall 2025 to be scheduled around participant availability.

 Submission: